3191110276/intro-to-kubernetes/7_Basic_App_Upgrades/README.md

 kubectl rollout history deployment deploy-hello-cisco
 ```

-You will see the revisions, as well as causes for the change, which will be empty in our case.
+You will see the revisions, as well as causes for the change, which will show the command we used to update the Deployment.
+This is where the '--record' option comes in.
+Had we not added that option, there would be no change causeavailable.
 Keep in mind that the revision will be a higher number if you switched between v1 and v2 again.
 Let's deploy another version, to see how our history will look at that point.
 You can run the following command from within the [/code](code/ "/code") folder to roll out v3 of our application:

 ```
-kubectl apply -f deploy-v3.yml
+kubectl apply -f deploy-v3.yml --record
 ```

 If you look at the rollout history now, you should see another revision being displayed: